ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     Although some languages does not support it such as Java.
     4. _Tail call elimination:_ The tail recursive functions considered better than non tail recursive functions as tail-recursion can be optimized by compiler.
 The idea used by compilers to optimize tail-recursive functions is simple, since the recursive call is the last statement, there is nothing left to do in the current function, so saving the current function’s stack frame is of no use
     5. Tail recursion could optimize the space complexity of the algorithm, by eliminating the stack overhead incurred by recursion.
 More importantly, with tail recursion, one could avoid the problem of stack overflow that comes often with recursion
+    6. Another advantage about tail recursion is that often times it is easier to read and understand, compared to non-tail-recursion.
+Because there is no post-call dependency in tail recursion (i.e. the recursive call is the final action in the function), unlike non-tail-recursion.

 * **Call Stack:** A call stack is a stack data structure that stores information about the active subroutines of a computer program.
 This kind of stack is also known as an execution stack, program stack, control stack, run-time stack, or machine stack, and is often shortened to just "the stack".
 [E.g.](https://www.youtube.com/watch?v=Q2sFmqvpBe0)

 * **Merge Sort:**